thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 **Done** means it is dev-complete.
 But there is still a lot of work to be done before the feature gets into production.

-- all the developer tests have to be executed;
+- execution of all the unit tests and static code analysis;
-- a new release candidate has to be created;
+- creation of a new release candidate;
-- it has to be deployed into a staging environment;
+- deployment of the release candidate to a staging environment;
-- smoke tests have to be executed;
+- execution of the smoke tests;
-- all the automated acceptance tests have to be executed;
+- execution of all the automated acceptance tests;
 - then manual exploratory testing can start;
-- eventually, in parallel, security and performance tests have to be executed;
+- eventually, in parallel, execution of the security and performance tests;
-- if all testing was successful, it can be deployed into production;
+- if all testing was successful, deployment into into production can start;
-- again smoke tests have to be executed;
+- again execution of the smoke tests;
 - and finally it can be released to the end-user.

+When all of the above is done, we call the feature *done done*.

 The implementation of a feature starts with the creation of a branch.
 The feature grows on that branch.
 When the feature is finished it goes through a gating process called a *code review*.
-After successfully going through that gating process, it gets merged back into mainline.
+When the gating process was successful, the feature gets merged back into mainline.

-To be clear, when we speak about *feature branching* we really mean long-running branches, i.e. branches that live for **longer than a day**.
+To be clear, when speaking about *feature branching* we really mean long-running branches, i.e. branches that last for **longer than a day**.

-Now that mainline and feature branching are clear, let us move on with what are the reasons teams put forward to use feature branches.
-I asked proponents of feature branching for their reasons.
+To understand the reasons teams put forward to use feature branches, I asked proponents of feature branching for their reasons.

 ## It allows us to work in isolation, therefore we are more productive

+When I first heart of this argument, I have to admit this sounded fair to me.
-This sounds fair and rather obvious.
-But, when you think this through, this feels like a local optimisation.
+But, then I started to think this through.
+Wait a minute, this is a local optimisation.

 We are optimising for individual developer productivity.
-But designing IT systems is rarely an individual activity.
+But designing IT systems and software products is rarely an individual activity.
 Most of the time it is a team activity.

 > Developing in isolation can help an **individual** go faster.
 But it does not
 > help a **team** go faster.
 Merge time and rework cannot be estimated and will